hunt-genes/SMED8020/Day3-1-METAL/README.md

 # DAY 3 - Meta-analysis for quantitative traits using METAL

 # TO-DO
-CHECK Rscipt works from workbench terminal
+CHECK Rscipt works from workbench terminal.
-ADD ANSWERS
+ADD ANSWERS.
-ADD Forest plot scripts
+ADD Forest plot scripts.
-ADD METAL Documentation
+ADD METAL Documentation.

 Please fill the following form during the exercise today: https://nettskjema.no/a/344366
 Thank you!